Tender Jargon Buster

 See Initial Expression of Interest.

 The practice of ensuring that all employees and users of services receive fair and equal treatment.
-Also see Diversity.
-The Equality Act 2010 combined all of the previously existing legislation on discrimination into one single statute.
+See Diversity.
+The Equality Act 2010 combines all of the previously existing legislation on discrimination into one single statute.

 A formal agreement with selected (or short-listed) suppliers.
-The purpose is to establish the terms of contract – in particular with regard to price and quantity.
-In other words, a framework is a general term for a contract with a group of suppliers.
+There is no guarantee of any commitment to spend any money with one or more suppliers.
+It establishes the terms of contract, price and quantity.
+A framework is a general term for a contract with a group of suppliers.
 It sets out terms and conditions for specific purchases (call-offs) that can be made during the period of the contract.

 The framework of authority and control within an organisation.